stable-packages/store/README.md

 #### createStore(moduleName, key, initializer)
 - `moduleName: string`: Name of your module.
 This is typically your npm package name.
-- `key: string | symbol`: Together with `moduleName`, `key` + `moduleName` forms an unique id to the store.
-  The `key` should be unique for each store you create.
+- `key: string | symbol`: The `key` should be unique for each store you create.
   You can use some random string such as UUID.
   You can also use `symbol`, but not that you need to use the `Symbol.for('key')` variant as `Symbol()` does not work for this purpose.
+  Together with `moduleName`, `key` + `moduleName` forms an unique id to the store.
 - `initializer: (previous) => initValue`: initializer to initialize the store.
-  Since there may be multiple copies of your library loaded, multiple calls to `createStore()` may occurs.
+  Since there may be multiple copies of your library loaded, multiple calls to [`createStore()`](#createStore()) may occur.
   For the first call, the `previous` argument will be an empty object.
-  For subsequence calls, it will be the value returned by the previous call.
+  For subsequence calls, it will be the value returned by the last call.
-  Since there is no way to control the load order, `createStore()` can be called by a newer version of your libary before an older version of your libary calls it.
+  Since there is no way to control the load order, [`createStore()`](#createStore()) can be called by a newer version of your libary before an older version.
-  To property setup your store,
+  That means your `initializer` needs to be future proof.
+  To do that, you should carry over what the previous call have created, and fill in the pieces your specific version needs.
-  you can use a property such as `revisions` or `versions` to help this process.
+  In addition, you can use a property such as `revisions` or `versions` to help this process.

 #### Store#get()